 Belgium, Netherlands and Luxembourg

-Legislation in Belgium and Luxembourg are very similar to the regulations of the EU directive.
+Belgium and Luxembourg implemented the regulations of the EU Directive without tightening the legislation much further.
 In the Netherlands, according to Articles 5, 6 and 7 of the decree IENM/BSK-2013/287023, producers of portable batteries are obliged to create an adequate number of accessible collection points - taking into account population density - where end-users can dispose of their batteries free of charge.
 These collection points are, amongst other locations, installed on the premises of battery distributors.
-Producers must ensure that the surrendered batteries are retrieved from the collection points and redirected for recycling.
+Producers must ensure that the collected batteries are retrieved from the collection points and redirected for recycling.

 Municipalities are also obliged to collect batteries separately as part of small chemical waste.
 This is in addition to the collection structures of the producers and makes it more accessible for consumers to surrender batteries , .
 All the batteries collected by these three countries are mainly recycled by Umicore, a Belgium-based company specialized in recycling.
 Umicore invests heavily in technology development and in the expansion of the battery recycling industry.
 In 2018-2019, the company signed partnerships with Audi, BMW, LG Chem and Northvolt to expand their business across Europe.
 Umicore’s metals recycling plant in Hoboken, Belgium is expanding its capacity from 350,000 to 500,000 tonnes per year to achieve their goal of developing a sustainable life cycle loop for batteries. .